lvgl/docs_old/v7/en/porting/tick.md

 ```
 # Tick interface

-The LittlevGL needs a system tick to know the elapsed time for animation and other tasks.
+The LVGL needs a system tick to know the elapsed time for animation and other tasks.

 You need to call the `lv_tick_inc(tick_period)` function periodically and tell the call period in milliseconds.
 For example, `lv_tick_inc(1)` for calling in every millisecond.